boarfish55/potatofs/README.md

   - XLOG_APP, XLOG_MISMATCH (eventual consistency)
   - XLOG_APP, XLOG_NOSLAB (Eventual consistency)
 * Add a test to try out the last possible inode, 2^63
-* Make the workers and timeouts configurable in the config file
 * Investigate whether it's possible to exploit a race condition in unlink/truncate to read previous file data.
 * In low-space conditions, run flush/purge more often to free up space.
 The